PagerDuty/pdjs/README.md

 `coffee --output js/pdjs.js --compile --watch coffee/ `

 ## More info
+This project is for client-side JavaScript.
+If you're looking for a Node library, we recommend the [node-pagerduty](https://github.com/kmart2234/node-pagerduty) library.

 Are you using this library or have questions?
 Let us know by posting to the [PagerDuty Community Developer Forum](https://community.pagerduty.com/c/dev).